 Common non-invasive ED treatments:

 Depending on your health, your doctor may recommend a PDE5 inhibitor.
 This phosphodiesterase type 5 inhibitor blocks the PDE5 enzyme in your blood vessel walls.
 This medication causes these walls to relax, increasing the flow of blood.

 Different types of erectile dysfunction devices are non-invasive, and some that require surgery.
 One non-invasive device that can help with erectile dysfunction is a vacuum erection device.

 You wear this plastic tube over your penis, and the pump attached to it creates a low-pressure vacuum seal causing an erection.
 This device has an elastic ring that goes on the base of the penis, and it maintains your erection for up to 30 minutes.

 Those who do not see results with a PDE5 inhibitor or some other form of medication or therapy can ask their doctors about a bendable implant or an inflatable implant.
 The bendable implant is made of two semi-rigid silicone rods that you can bend down to urinate and upward for sexual activity.

 An inflatable implant allows men to control the size and firmness of their erection due to the tube placed inside the penis.
 The tube leads to a pump inside the scrotum that you can press, which inflates the penis naturally.

 Now that you know how erectile dysfunction and high blood pressure relate to one another, it's time to fix both of those problems.
 Of course, reaching out to your doctor about switching medications or getting off of the medication while adapting to a lifestyle change should be your first step.

 There are so many options available for you to choose from to help get yourself healthier and improve your sexual health.
-If you are looking for other ways to improve your male health, check out our products here at UPGUYS and contact us if you have any questions!
+If you are looking for other ways to improve your male health, contact your healthcare provider today!